If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Can chickenpox be prevented or avoided?

 The best way to prevent chickenpox is to get the vaccine.
 Children should receive the vaccination when they are 12 months old.
-They should get a booster vaccination between ages 18 months and 6 years.
+They should get a booster vaccination at age 18 months.
 The vaccine is 99 percent effective in protecting against the virus.
 On rare occasions, children who get the vaccine may still get chickenpox.
 But their case is usually milder than if they hadn’t gotten the vaccine.

 Chickenpox is an airborne virus.
 It can also be spread through mucus, saliva, or by touching the fluid from the blisters.
 If you know a child who has chickenpox or was recently exposed to the virus, keep your child away from that friend or classmate.
 Keep your child home once you know they have chickenpox.
 This minimizes spreading it to others.